jastend/Life-Control/README.md

 ### User

-1. Can't see richest players in Dashboard
-2. Can see Players *- with the exception of house information -* but not edit them *- with the exception of some vehicles*
+1. Can see Players *- with the exception of house information -* but not edit them *- with the exception of some vehicles*
-3. Can't see vehicle list, but access vehicles that got destroyed or aren't in the garage anymore
+2. Can't see vehicle list, but access vehicles that got destroyed or aren't in the garage anymore
-4. Can't see houses
+3. Can't see houses
-5. Can access gangs but can't edit them
+4. Can access gangs but can't edit them

 ## Issues / Questions